-While we still provide the education and advocacy services rooted in our history, we now also offer prevention and mentoring programs to address “at risk” behavior in children and youth; housing for seniors and persons with disabilities; aging services including companion services, case management and care coordination; therapy and medication management for persons with a mental health disorder; and community based services for adults and children with serious mental illness.
-From our youngest clients at the age of 3 to our oldest client of 103, our 30+ programs work daily to assist individuals in achieving independence and a sense of community.
+Please explore our range of services using the menu on the right, which includes with with school districts and teachers to address “at risk” behavior in children and youth; housing for seniors and persons with disabilities; aging services including companion services, case management and care coordination; therapy and medication management for persons with a mental health disorder; and community based services for adults and children with serious mental illness.